Hon’s Wun-Tun House

 The Space

 Compact and functional.
 Formica tables, quick service, and a lunch rush that fills every seat.
 The original on Kearny Street faces the noodle station with steam fogging up the front window.
-A second location is at 733 Washington Street, with another planned for the Outer Sunset.
+A second location is on Washington Street, with another planned for the Outer Sunset.

 Practical Info